mstksg/inCode/copy/entries/auto-intro.md

 By the way, *auto* does allow you to take "snap shots" of the actual states of `Auto`s as they are run, as a binary...so you can serialize, freeze, and resume `Auto`s from any previous state at-will.
-Free undos, free save states.
+Free undos, *free save states*.
+And this serialization **composes**, so the combination of two serialized `Auto`s with internal state will also be serialized appropriately.

-### on FRP
+### on Comparisons

 Throughout its development *auto* has been compared to FRP libraries like netwire.
 A full address of this comparison is offered on [the readme][frp].